 The Massachusetts Department of Public Health (DPH) has funded many HIV PrEP programs in the state to make PrEP available without barriers to those who are most at risk of HIV.
-Ruiz oversees a DPH-supported PrEP navigation program at Boston Medical Center that not only helps patients with insurance coverage and costs, but also spends a significant amount of time partnering with providers to decrease demands and encourage prescribing in primary care, which has been shown to be the best place to get PrEP.
+Ruiz oversees a DPH-supported PrEP navigation program at BMC that not only helps patients with insurance coverage and costs but also spends a significant amount of time partnering with providers to decrease demands and encourage prescribing in primary care, which has been shown to be the best place to get PrEP.

 Addressing patient barriers, like transportation and insurance problems, takes coordination and time that many providers don’t have.